 Rice and beans are the base of every Costa Rican meal—all three of them.
 At breakfast, they’re called gallo pinto and come with everything from eggs to steak to seafood.
 At lunch or dinner, rice and beans are an integral part of the traditional casado (which means “married,” and is derived from the days when a worker who brought one of these varied meals to work was thought to have a “married man’s lunch”).
 A casado usually consists of rice and beans, a cabbage and tomato salad, fried plantains, and chicken, fish, or beef.
 On the Caribbean coast, rice and beans are called “rice ’n’ beans” and are cooked in coconut milk.

 Dining hours in Costa Rica are flexible but generally follow North American customs.
-Some downtown restaurants in San José are open 24 hours; however, expensive restaurants tend to be open for lunch between 11am and 3pm and for dinner between 6 and 10pm.
+Some downtown restaurants in San José, and busy highway eateries, are open 24 hours; however, expensive restaurants tend to be open for lunch between 11am and 3pm and for dinner between 6 and 10pm.

 Appetizers — Known as bocas in Costa Rica, appetizers are served with drinks in most bars.
 Sometimes the bocas are free, but if not, they’re usually inexpensive.
 Popular bocas include gallos (tortillas piled with meat, chicken, cheese, or beans), ceviche (a marinated seafood salad), tamales (stuffed cornmeal patties wrapped and steamed inside banana leaves), patacones (fried plantain chips), and fried yuca.